-The Wise Woman Tradition is the world's oldest healing tradition and is practiced in most cultures worldwide.
+The wise woman, community yarb (herb) woman is the world's oldest healing tradition and is practiced in most cultures worldwide.
 It encourages me to use the common plants and healing garden weeds that grow locally.
 I know my plant allies deeply, their possibilities, their energies and uniqueness, as I would close friends.
 I can count on them in a variety of ways for a variety of circumstances.
 It is whole person/whole plant understanding and practical ways of empowering others to work with plants themselves, rather than be dependent on someone else for some special pill or elixir, exotic plant that grows in another country, or expert technique (that means you cannot do it for yourself).
 It is bioregional sustainable ethical plant practices (which also means utilizing natural scent therapy—the fragrance of the growing plant itself—or making plant infused oils, which requires far less flower/plant than the enormous amount essential oils wipe out.

 My remedies may be nourishing stews and soups, slow sipped teas, herb infusions to drink, tinctures, elixirs, vinegars, honeys, or oils and salves and topical applications.
 The medicine plants give their healing and I am their voice and co-creative potion maker.